-Any debris— from a little dust to bird droppings— can dramatically decrease the efficiency of your solar panels.
-Depending on your environment, you may need to clean your solar panels more often than others.
-If you live in a dusty region, or during months where pollen may be especially prolific, take the time to rinse off your solar panels to get the most from them.
+The major appliances in your home need on-going care and upkeep to ensure they are operating to the best of their ability, and solar panels are no different.
+Any debris— including dust, dirt, pollen, and even bird droppings— can decrease the efficiency of your solar panels.
+Depending on your environment and weather, you may need to clean your solar panels more often than others.
+If you live in a dusty region, or during months where pollen may be especially prolific, you will want to consistently clean your solar panels for optimal use.

-Cleaning solar panels does not require many steps or tools.
+Cleaning your solar panels does not require many tools or complex instructions.
 It can be as simple as dusting them with a soft, non-abrasive cloth and then rinsing your solar panels well with a garden hose.
 If some areas are particularly dirty, use mild soap and the non-abrasive cloth to wash the area clean.

-Take extra care in rinsing the soap off of your solar panels so you avoid leaving a residue, which can interfere with the solar panels efficiency.
-Don’t use anything to scrape the offending matter off the solar panels, because this can cause dozens of little scratches on your solar panels and that only decreases how well they are able to work.
+Take extra care in rinsing the soap off of your solar panels to avoid leaving any residue.
+Be sure to not scrape the offending matter off your solar panels.
+This can cause dozens of little scratches on your solar panels and that will decreases how well they are able to work.

-The final step, if you’re able to reach your solar panels yourself, is to wipe the water off using a squeegee— yes, like what you use to wash your car windows.
-If you don’t have a squeegee, use another non-abrasive cloth to dry your panels so they’re streak free and sparkling.
+If you’re able to reach your solar panels yourself, the final step is to wipe the water off using a squeegee.
+If you don’t have a squeegee, use another non-abrasive cloth to dry your panels so they’re streak-free and sparkling.

 A chamois (or shammy) that you would use for your car is an excellent option for wiping down your solar panels.
-They come in multiple sizes are are non-abrasive.
-If you don’t have a duster, use the chamois to wipe off the initial dust and then soak the chamois in water for a more thorough clean.
+If you don’t have a duster, use the chamois to wipe off the initial dust, and then soak the chamois in water for a more thorough clean.

 Professional Solar Panel Cleaners

 If you clean your solar panels during the summer, take care to use lukewarm water instead of cold water.
 Washing your solar panels with cold water when they are hot can cause the solar panels to crack.
-You can wash your solar panels in the morning, before the sun heats your solar panels too much, can decrease this risk.
+It is preferable to wash your solar panels in the morning, before the sun heats your solar panels too much.

-Washing either early in the morning, or during the early evening hours, also decreases the risk of the water evaporating before you’re able to squeegee the water off, resulting not only in streaks and water spots, but in you having to wash the solar panels again.
+Washing either early in the morning or during the early evening hours also decreases the risk of the water evaporating before you’re able to squeegee the water off, resulting not only in streaks and water spots.